carmencchow/cyclistic_casestudy/README.md

 The following recommendations are aimed at boosting annual membership enrollment among casual riders.

 <b>1.
 Spring and Summer Enrollment Campaigns</b>
-<p>To prepare for an uptick in casual rides in spring and summer, Cyclistic should prepare and plan their marketing campaign in March/April.
-Their ads should focus on the cost-saving and health benefits of upgrading to an annual membership in time with the summer months.
-Since casual riders are the most active during the summer months, launch campaigns ahead of the summer months that and introduce a monthly pass
+<p>To prepare for an uptick in casual rides in spring and summer, Cyclistic should plan their marketing campaign in March/April.
+Their ads should focus on the cost-saving and health benefits of upgrading to an annual membership in time with the summer.
+Since casual riders are the most active during the summer months, campaigns should launh ahead of the season.

 <b>2.
 Pricing Structure</b>
-<p>Cyclistic can consider implementing a new pricing structure to increase enrollment in their annual membership.
-This could include a tiered membership, such as a monthly membership at a fixed price that could assist in eventually transferring riders to full members.
-To further incentive the annual memberhips, Cyclistic could introduce a cost to casual riders by either increasing the rental fee after a certain distance quota is reached.
-Another idea could be to offer a two-tiered annual plan where members have the option to pay up front or month to month in installments may be more feasibale to increase and retain enrollment.
+<p>Cyclistic should implement a new pricing structure to increase enrollment in their annual membership.
+This could include a tiered membership, such as a monthly plan at a fixed price that could eventually encourage casual riders to become full members.
+To further incentive annual memberhips, Cyclistic could introduce a surcharge for casual riders by increasing the rental fee after a certain distance quota is reached.
+Another idea could be to offer a two-tiered annual plan, where members have the option to pay up front or in monthly installments, which may be more feasibale to increase and retain membership.

 <b>3.
 Offer Membership Perks</b></p>
-<p>Cyclistic can incentivize their annual membership by offering sign-up perks to existing casual riders such as ticket / discounts to local attractions, restaurants, shops.
-They can partner with brands and businesss within the vicinity of the 10 most frequented bike stations.
-These happen to be near tourist and sightseeing attractions, so bundling admissions passes with a membership.
-Exclusive deals for members, perhaps a chance to win prizes at local restaurants, businesses. entertainment venues.
+<p>Cyclistic can incentivize their annual membership by offering sign-up perks to casual riders who are interested in trasnferring to an annual membership.
+These could be in the form of tickets or discounts to local attractions, restaurants, and shops.
+Cyclistic can partner with brands and businesss in the vicinity of the 10 most frequented bike stations.
+Bundling admission passes with
+a membership, as well as offering exclusive deals for members - like chances to win prizes at local restaurants, businesses, or entertainment venues - could be an attractive way to boost membership while partnering with and supporting local businesses.

 <b>4.
 Strategic Expansion</b>
-<p>Emphasize Cyclistic's role in contributing to a healthier lifestyle by expanding their network of bikes to locations such as gyms, fitness centres or community centres.
-Cyclistic should also relocate stations from leas popular areas, for example to areas that see more traffic and could benefit from more presence.
+<p>To promote a healthier lifestyle particularly in underserved areas,  Cyclistic should expand their network of bikes to locations such as popular gyms and community recreation centres.
+Below is a list of 10 of the 60? stations that had less than 10 bikes rentals in the past 12 months.
+Cyclistic should relocate these underused bike stations to more frequented areas, thereby driving more usage.

 ![underused_stations](https://github.com/user-attachments/assets/cc461526-1bef-49d1-9216-36f66113491d)

 <h2> Final Thoughts</h2>

-Collecting more demographic data would help Cyclistic better understand their customer base, especially the casual riders that they are trying to reach.
-Ideas of how key demographic and occupational demographic data could inform their marketing campaign include
+Collecting a wider spread of demographic data would help Cyclistic better understand their customer base, especially the casual riders that they aim to convert.
+Key demographic and occupational data could inform future marketing campaigns in targed ways, such as:

-  * Offering a reduced fair program for youths or low-income users
+  * Offering a reduced fair program for youth or low-income users.

-  * Providing Family members: Offering family discounts bundles
+  * Providing family discounts bundles for household members.

-  * Opening new bike stations on university campuses to provide greater access for students commuting to and from campus
+  * Opening new bike stations on university campuses to facilitate student commutes.

-  * Partnering with the city's largest employers to offer corporate passes
+  * Partnering with the city's largest employers to offer employee corporate passes.

-The recommendations above will help Cyclistic boost their conversion rate while continuing to provide an affordable, sustainable service to enable people to move around the city.
-Ultimately, the continued success of Cyclistic depends the company's efforts to stay aware of the needs of its evolving customer base.
-With that ensure their markeingn campaign is driving the desired results.
+The recommendations above will help Cyclistic boost conversion rates while continuing to provide affordable, sustainable transportation to all riders.
+Ultimately, Cyclistic's continued success depends on their ability to stay aware of the needs of its evolving customer base, and that can be achieved through continued data collection and analysis.